Oscillator-Phoenix/lethe/doc/doc.md

 - files in a level are sorted on $S$
 - **delete tiles** within a file are sorted on $S$
 - **pages with a delete tile are sorted on $D$**
-- entries within every page are sorted on $D$
+- entries within every page are sorted on $S$